 We work to ensure that we are meeting customer needs, staying ahead of industry trends, and investing in the right areas through a close and interactive relationship with our customer base.
 The Avid Customer Association was established to be an innovative and influential media technology community.
-It represents thousands of organizations and over 33,000 professionals from all levels of the industry including inspirational and award-winning thought leaders, innovators, and storytellers.
+It represents thousands of organizations and over 30,000 professionals from all levels of the industry including inspirational and award-winning thought leaders, innovators, and storytellers.
 The Avid Customer Association fosters collaboration between Avid, its customers, and other industry colleagues to help shape our product offerings and provide a means to shape our industry together.

 A key element of our strategy is our transition to a recurring revenue-based model through a combination of subscription offerings and long-term agreements.
-We started offering subscription licensing options for some of our products and solutions in 2014 and by the end of 2019 had approximately 188,000 paid subscriptions.
+We started offering subscription licensing options for some of our products and solutions in 2014 and by the end of 2020 had approximately 296,000 paid subscriptions.
 These licensing options offer choices in pricing and deployment to suit our customers' needs.
 Our subscription offerings to date have primarily been sold to creative professionals, though we expect to increase subscription sales to media enterprises going forward as we expand offerings and move through customer upgrade cycles, which we expect will further increase recurring revenue on a longer-term basis.
 Our long-term agreements are comprised of multi-year agreements with large media enterprise customers to provide specified products and services, including SaaS offerings, and channel partners and resellers to purchase minimum amounts of products and service over a specified period of time.

 Another key aspect of our strategy has been to implement programs to increase operational efficiencies and reduce costs.
 We are making significant changes in business operations to better support the company's strategy and overall performance.
-We have implemented a number of spending control initiatives with an emphasis on non-personnel costs to reduce the overall cost structure while still investing in key areas that will drive growth.
-We are also revamping our supply chain and logistics, moving to a lean model that leverages a new supplier and distribution network.
 We are optimizing our go-to-market strategy, simplifying it to address specific customer markets and help maximize our commercial success.
 We expect this will improve our effectiveness, increase efficiency, and drive growth in our pipeline and ultimately revenue.